rafihaque7/arcticsearch/README.md

 **How do I compile and run  the program?**

-> Type "bash runarcticsearch" to compile and run the program.
+> Type `bash runarcticsearch` to compile and run the program.

 **Additionaly, if you would like to just compile and run the program individually.**